 One feature that stands out on this reasonably priced unit is its ability to convert from a pole saw to a hand-held chainsaw.
-This feature adds to the versatility of the this Remington product, allowing a user to further cut branches more easily once they are on the ground, potentially replacing purpose built electric chainsaws.
+This feature adds to the versatility of this Remington product, allowing a user to further cut branches more easily once they are on the ground, potentially replacing purpose-built electric chainsaws.

 The 10-inch bar and chain, coupled with the amperage from the electric motor, allows a homeowner to tackle most branches on their trees up to 8 inches.

 Tension on the chain can be adjusted without tools, a convenient feature that can save time when working.

 The telescopic pole provides extra security with lock clamp adjustments that are easy to use.
 The lubricating oil can be applied from the reservoir by a push-bulb.